cypher256/java-extension-pack/README.md

 <br>

 ## Java Project Runtime Information
-To see which JDKs are used for your projects in multi-root workspaces, you can trigger the command `Configure Java Runtime` in Command Palette (Ctrl/Cmd + Shift + P).
+To see which JDKs are used for your projects in multi-root workspaces, you can trigger the command `Configure Java Runtime` in Command Palette.
 <br>
 <p><img src="https://code.visualstudio.com/assets/docs/java/java-project/configure-project-runtime.png" style="max-width:600px"></p>
 <br>